 - Crown Berkey

 Our Big Berkey water filter system arrived a couple of weeks ago.
 It’s a shiny, stainless steel filter that sits on our countertop.
 It holds over 2 gallons of water.
-Although I haven’t tried moving it yet, I suspect it would fit just fine on the counter of our travel trailer as well.
+Although I haven’t tried moving it yet, I suspect it would fit just fine on the counter of our travel trailer.

 According to the instruction sheet, “the ease of operation of this unit combined with a proven effectiveness at eliminating waterborne diseases and contaminates, has led to Berkey water purification elements being specified for field operations by many of the world’s major aid and emergency relief organizations.”